 The term diff-lock is an abbreviation for a lockable differential, and they’re also known as lockers.
-There are a few different types, but before we get into why you’d want to lock your differential, we need to explain what a differential is, and that starts with the problem it solves.
+There are a few different types, but before we get into why you’d want to lock your differential, we need to explain what a differential is.
+That starts with the problem it solves.

 When that axle turns a corner, the inside wheel describes a shorter arc than the outside wheel.
 Yet, both wheels take the same amount of time to complete the turn.
-This is fine if the wheels just rotate freely on the end of an axle, but it becomes a problem if we want to drive the wheels with the engine.
+This is fine if the wheels just rotate freely on the end of an axle.
+It becomes a problem if we want to drive the wheels with the engine.

 The diagram below shows that the inside wheel is following a shorter circle than the outside, and rotating slower.
 The purple dot represents the differential which allows this to happen, yet drives both wheels.
 The blue arrows show the relative speed of each part of the driveline.

 The photo below shows an axle with a differential housing as a bulge on the right.
 Inside it are the cogs which make up the differential.
 This is a bit unusual as mostly differentials are in the middle of the axle.

 So, differentials solve the cornering problem.
 But they come with a huge disadvantage for off-road driving, which is shown in this picture:

 You see in the picture that the front right wheel is spinning madly, but the front left isn’t moving.
 That’s because differentials are lazy, they direct drive to the wheel that’s easiest to turn.
 To be precise, they equalise torque (turning force) between two wheels on an axle.

 So if we have a wheel with little grip compared to the other one on the axle, for example in the air or on mud, that’s pretty easy to turn, so it gets very little turning force, and that’s how much its partner wheel on the other side of the axle gets.
 That’s often nowhere near enough to move the vehicle, and we call this the “differential problem”.